 Field examinations may be made of drug lots to obtain information in determining the new drug status of a given shipment.
-Districts should contact the Division of New Drugs and Labeling Compliance, Import/Export International Drug Team, (HFD-319) for guidance.
+Districts should contact the CDER Office of Drug Security, Integrity and Recalls, Division of Import Operations and Recalls, Imports/Exports Compliance Branch for guidance.

 Medical device field exams involve mostly label or labeling review.
 The label should include the name and business of the manufacturer, packer or distributor and product identity.
 Be aware of misdeclared devices, for example, TENS (transcutaneous electrical nerve stimulation) devices are often declared as therapeutic massagers but in fact should be declared as neurological therapeutic device.
 Products declared as destined for “veterinary use only” must include such a statement on the packaging and product.
 CAUTION: If the sealed packaging, such as an outer crate, of a medical device indicates that the manufacturer’s warranty will be violated should it be opened by someone other than a factory representative, DO NOT open the packaging.
 Consult with your supervisor regarding any further action.
 For further guidance for labeling provisions refer to 21 CFR Part 801.

 Medical device field exams include electrode lead wires, patient cables, labeling, and physical damage.
 Lead wires and patient cable exams should conform to applicable standards set forth in 21CFR Part 898.

 Field examination guidance documents issued by CDRH are found at the Division of Import Operations' intranet site.